Safety profile, drug interactions, special populations, contraindications, and mandatory health advisories.

 Safety Profile

-At 1x Serving (Daily Maintenance)
+At 1x Serving (Standard Dose)

 All 18 ingredients are well within established safety limits for healthy adults aged 18–40.
 No ingredient approaches its tolerable upper intake level (UL).
 The botanical actives are within or below their individually studied dose ranges.